RcwYuen/ucl-comp0005-groupcw/README.md

 To fill in: deadline for each task, and deadline for documentation.

 #### Progress Updates
-9th February 2021: Rudy uploaded all the files onto Github. <br>
+9th February 2021: All the files are uploaded. <br>
 9th February 2021: Rudy completed the section for the time data collection for all 3 tasks.

 #### Pending Work